fabric8io/fabric8-test/EE_API_automation/pytest/README.md

 *pytest_junit_logs.xml* is generated in the /pytest directory.
 To be used for Jenkins integration

 *pytest_cli_logs.log* is generated in the /pytest directory.
 This captures CLI logs and could be used to evaluate the run status

+*Note:* All log files are overwritten on each run